Rain Barrel & Compost Bin Distribution Event

-For the 7th year in a row, the Central Oklahoma Storm Water Alliance (COSWA) member cities of Bethany, Mustang, Yukon, Choctaw, Edmond, Midwest City, Moore, Noble, Norman, Stillwater, and Oklahoma City are partnering with Upcycle Products Inc. in a regional effort to encourage Oklahoma residents to conserve water, reduce water pollution, improve air quality, and divert waste from landfills by using rain barrels and compost bins.
+For the 8th year in a row, the City of Edmond is partnering with the Central Oklahoma Stormwater Alliance (COSWA) member cities of Bethany, Choctaw, Norman, Midwest City, Moore, Mustang, Oklahoma City, Stillwater, and Yukon in a regional effort to encourage Oklahoma residents to conserve water, reduce water pollution, improve air quality, and divert waste from landfills by using rain barrels and compost bins.

 To place your order online or print a mail-in order form for pickup in the City of Edmond, please use the link below:

-For photos and descriptions of the available products, please visit the individual product webpages on Upcycle Products' website:
+For photos and descriptions of the available products, please visit the individual product webpages:

 Event Pick-up Route Map: Please download here.